Vivianngu3/DS_Practice/README.md

 ### For Players
 Prioritize improving APM, reaction time, and hotkey efficiency to climb ranks.
 Experience matters, but strategic play is more important than total hours played.

-### For Coaches
-Focus on training techniques that enhance reaction speed and decision-making.

 **Based on these findings, players looking to improve their rank should focus on:**
 1. Increasing APM: Train with practice drills to improve the speed of actions.